-103rd Street/Watts Towers Blue Line Station in October 2019.
-Photo credit: UCLA Luskin Center for Innovation result in the planting of plants and 475 trees, the creation of parks, and pedestrian and bicycle improvements throughout the site area.
+THE URBAN GREENING PROJECTS IN WATTS will result in the planting of plants and 475 trees, the creation of parks, and pedestrian and bicycle improvements throughout the site area.
 As the trees mature, they will sequester carbon and shade nearby buildings, which should reduce the demand for electricity for cooling purposes.
 The additional tree coverage will also reduce the urban heat island effect on hot days and absorb stormwater on rainy days.
 Bicycle and pedestrian improvements aim to reduce car travel by improving alternative mobility options.
 For these projects, leads include: Los Angeles Department of Transportation, Grant Housing and Economic Development Corporation, From Lot to Spot, Los Angeles Unified School District, Tree People, BRIDGE Housing Corporation, and Housing Authority of Los Angeles.
 Project leads will be responsible for tree maintenance and care during the grant term.
 After the grant term, the City of Los Angeles Bureau of Street Services will assume maintenance responsibilities.